haileyhoyat/python-tetris/README.md

   Create grid

   Move piece down the grid until either:
-    - piece moves into grid square that is already taken or.
+    - piece moves into grid square that is already taken
     - the piece hits the bottom of the grid.

   When the piece is done moving down.